bcgsc/ntSynt/README.md

 6. Chromosome/contig strand
 7. Number of mapped minimizers in this synteny block
 8. Reason for discontinuity with previous synteny block (optional)

+### Tips
+- To lower the peak memory usage, increase the false positive rate (--fpr) for the constructed Bloom filter
+- Customize parameters such as --merge, --indel, --block_size and --w_rounds for your particular input data and research questions

 ## License
 ntSynt Copyright (c) 2023 British Columbia Cancer Agency Branch.
 All rights reserved.